 The Company follows IFRS 2, Share-based Payment, in determining the fair value of share based payments.
-The calculated amount is not based on historical cost, but is derived based on subjective assumptions input into a pricing model.
+This calculated amount is not based on historical cost, but is derived based on assumptions (such as the expected volatility of the price of the underlying security, expected hold period before exercise, dividend yield and the risk-free rate of return) input into a pricing model.
 The model requires that management make forecasts as to future events, including estimates of: the average future hold period of issued stock options and compensation warrants before exercise, expiry or cancellation; future volatility of the Company's share price in the expected hold period; dividend yield; and the appropriate risk-free rate of interest.
 The resulting value calculated is not necessarily the value that the holder of the option or warrant could receive in an arm's length transaction, given that there is no market for the options or compensation warrants and they are not transferable.
 Similar calculations are made in estimating the fair value of the warrant component of an equity unit.
 The assumptions used in these calculations are inherently uncertain.
-Changes in these assumptions could materially affect the fair value estimates.
+Changes in these assumptions could materially affect the related fair value estimates.